-For anyone with ambitions to work their way up the career ladder, it is a crucial step.
+For anyone with ambitions to work their way up to the senior levels of management, it is a crucial step.

 The role allows you to show your leadership skills and gives you direct exposure to senior management.

-This article explains everything you need to learn about line management and provides a few tips to make sure that your application is as strong as possible.
+This article explains everything you need to lean about Line management and provides a few tips to make sure that your application is as strong as possible.

 Put simply, line management is an employment structure in which someone has direct responsibility for an employee or group of employees.